Overview

 Other tests that might be done include:

 Treatment for non-Hodgkin lymphoma in children is determined by how much the cancer has affected the body.
-The most common treatment for non-Hodgkin lymphoma is chemotherapy but some children may receive radiation therapy.
+The most common treatment for non-Hodgkin lymphoma is chemotherapy, but some children might receive radiation therapy.

-If the non-Hodgkin lymphoma is very aggressive, a bone marrow transplant may be done.
+If the non-Hodgkin lymphoma is very aggressive, a bone marrow transplant could be an option.

 Fighting pediatric cancer and blood disorders

-Our UW Health Kids Cancer Care specialists we offer the most advanced treatment options.
+UW Carbone Cancer Center specialists offer the most advanced treatment options.
 Our pediatric cancer and blood disorder experts are national research leaders.
 We test new therapies and continue to work on therapies for pediatric cancer and blood disorders.
 For many children with rare or hard-to-treat conditions, clinical trials provide new options.

 Your child’s care is our top priority and we understand the unique needs they have.
 Your child’s team will include: